 The GED is still the most popular and widely used High School Equivalency (HSE) test in America.

-However, many states have opted for the HiSET exam created by non-profit ETS (Educational Testing Services), America’s largest developer of educational assessment systems.
+However, many states have opted for the HiSET exam created by the non-profit ETS (Educational Testing Services), America’s largest developer of educational assessment systems.
+The HiSET exam is now owned and published by PSI.

 Let’s take a look at this comparison table with some key differences between the GED and HiSET tests.